Blood Pressure Lowering Medicines

 Even when your doctor picks the best medicine to start with, it might not be the best fit.
 There’s no way of knowing exactly how your body will react.
 This is why finding the right treatment usually takes a few tries.

-Starting a Medication
+Starting a Medicine

 What to Expect